William, Count of Schaumburg-Lippe: Portugal

 In 1762, at the request of the Marquis of Pombal (the Portuguese Secretary of State) he led, as Generalissimus, the allied troops in Portugal against the Spanish invasion.
 William conducted a brilliant defensive campaign of marches and counter-marches, so that the enemy, although it had a three-to-one superiority in numbers, always encountered defenders in a good position and never dared to risk an all-out attack.
 At the request of Pombal, Lippe stayed on for a year after the peace agreement of 1763.

 He was also an influential military theorist and an advocate of defensive warfare.
 One of his best-known slogans is: "Kein anderer als der Defensivkrieg ist rechtmäßig!" ("Only defensive warfare is justified!")

 He died at Wölpinghausen and was succeeded by his cousin the count of Lippe-Alverdissen, Philipp II.
 Ernst.
 As one of the greatest figures in German history, he is commemorated by a bust in the Walhalla temple.

 Family

 By 1764 Wilhelm had two children, Joseph and Olimpia Petronellia.
 They were born in Elvas, Portugal.
 Olimpia was baptized in the Church "Matriz" in the city of Campo Maior on 24 June 1764.
 Years after, before her marriage, Olimpia was recognized by her father's cousin, Philip II Ernst, and her name was changed to Olímpia Patronellia Ernestina de Schaumburg-Lippe.
 Olimpia died on 25 November 1822.

-He was married on 12 November 1765 at Stadthagen to Countess Marie Barbara Eleonore of Lippe-Biesterfeld (1744–1776), daughter of Charles Frederick Augustus, Count of Lippe.
+He was married on 12 November 1765 at Stadthagen to Countess Marie Barbara Eleonore of Lippe-Biesterfeld (1744–1776), daughter of Frederick Charles Augustus, Count of Lippe.
 They had two children; Countess Emilie (1771–1774) and an unnamed son (1772).

+Theorist of Defensive War

+Wilhelm was the first to develop a polemological theory of purely defensive warfare, which he considered the only justifiable one for ethical reasons: "No war other than defensive warfare is legitimate!"
+The core of the strategy he developed for this purpose was the concept of "fortified landscapes" in areas particularly problematic for invading armies: a combination of strongholds, an armed rural population, and soldiers, some of whom working in agriculture during peacetime.

+Significance for the Prussian Reform Era

+Wilhelm's ideas and practical experiences provide a bridge to Scharnhorst's and Gneisenau's plans for a "people's war" against Napoleon and to Scharnhorst's military reform.

+His advocacy for universal conscription and opposition to corporal punishment for soldiers can also be seen in this context.